-Customer support agents act as the face of the company when they interact with the customers across the touch points and it is crucial to empower them to deliver great customer experience.
-When agents can access the single view of customer interaction history across the channels, they are better equipped to understand the customer’s perception and expectations from the brand and are better placed to deliver a seamless, personalized and dynamic experience.
+Customer support agents act as the face of the company when they interact with the customers across the touchpoints and it is crucial to empower them to deliver a great customer experience.
+When agents can access the single view of customer interaction history across the channels, they are better equipped to understand the customer’s perception and expectations from the brand and are better placed to deliver a seamless, personalized, and dynamic experience.

 To take the CX game one notch higher, organizations need to have a holistic bird’s eye view of all customer interactions across the entire customer journey.
 This helps to identify and focus on critical moments-of-truth for the customers and reveal CX gaps.
 And to do this, customer experience mapping is required.

-Customer Experience (CX) Mapping can be defined as the strategic process of visually plotting and laying out all customer interactions, activities and engagements throughout a customer journey with the brand.
-It pretty much covers everything ranging from initial point of contact to the very last interaction covering each and every touchpoint.
-Intelligent customer experience platform helps in mapping customer journey through detailed customer journey maps to capture moments of truth.
+Customer Experience (CX) Mapping can be defined as the strategic process of visually plotting and laying out all customer interactions, activities, and engagements throughout a customer journey with the brand.
+It pretty much covers everything ranging from the initial point of contact to the very last interaction covering each and every touch-point.
+Intelligent customer experience platform helps in the mapping customer journey through detailed customer journey maps to capture moments of truth.